Lifestyle Changes to Manage Multiple Sclerosis (MS)

 is especially beneficial.
 The water helps keep your body cool during exercise.

-Doctors recommend eating a healthy diet.
+Doctors recommend eating a healthful diet.
 It should be low in saturated fat and rich in whole grains,

 fruits, and vegetables